python/cpython/Doc/library/sqlite3.rst

 PostgreSQL or Oracle.

 The sqlite3 module was written by Gerhard Häring.
-It provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.
+It provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`, and requires SQLite 3.7.3 or newer.

 To use the module, you must first create a :class:`Connection` object that represents the database.
 Here the data will be stored in the